Environmental Protection Agency (EPA).

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to propamocarb, EPA considered exposure under the petitioned-for tolerances as well as all existing propamocarb tolerances in 40 CFR 180.499.
 EPA assessed dietary exposures from propamocarb in food as follows:

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used DEEM-FCID Version 3.16.
-As to residue levels in food, EPA assumed 100 PCT and tolerance-level residues for all commodities.
-In addition, DEEM version 7.81 default processing factors were used, when appropriate.
+In conducting the chronic dietary exposure assessment, EPA used the food consumption data from the USDA 2003-2008 NHANES/WWEIA.
+As to residue levels in food, EPA used tolerance-level residues and assumed 100 PCT for all commodities.

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA has concluded that propamocarb does not pose a cancer risk to humans.
 Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 iv.
-Anticipated residue and percent crop treated (PCT) information.
-EPA did not use anticipated residue and/or PCT information in the dietary assessment for propamocarb.
-Tolerance level residues and/or 100 PCT were assumed for all food commodities.
+Anticipated residue and PCT information.
+EPA did not use anticipated residue or PCT information in the dietary assessment for propamocarb.
+Tolerance level residues and 100 PCT were assumed for all food commodities.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 8,762 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 1,067 ppb was used to assess the contribution to drinking water.
+For the acute dietary risk assessment, the water concentration value of 4,860 ppb was used to assess the contribution to drinking water.
+For the chronic dietary risk assessment, the water concentration of value 385 ppb was used to assess the contribution to drinking water.

 D. Safety Factor for Infants and Children